|

 addressed by leveling.
 Here the

-resource contention is addressed by moving task 4 back to an earlier start.
-There is no reason why a project manager
+resource contention is addressed by moving task 4 back to an earlier

-It is important to stress, however, the principle of Critical Path
+solution to address this particular resource contention.
+It is important to stress, however, the

-Method, and that is that there is more than sufficient resource capacity to
+principle of Critical Path Method, and that is that there is more than

-out of contention.
-In Critical Chain
+moving resource dependent tasks out of contention.
+In Critical Chain Project Management,

-Project Management, principle and reality are aligned.
-Tasks are dependent and resources are
+principle and reality are aligned.

-always finite.
-We plan using that
+Tasks are dependent and resources are always finite.
+We plan using that logic from the very

-logic from the very start.
+start.
 The strength of Critical Chain Project Management

 comes into its own when we see how the buffering of the critical chain and

 the buffering of the feeding chains protects the whole project.
 But we are getting ahead of ourselves.
-We have identified the critical chain, the longest chain of dependent
+We have identified

-variables; both resource and structural, and hence the shortest duration in
+and structural, and hence the shortest duration in which we can safely hope

-which we can safely hope to complete the project.
-Or is it?
+to complete the project.
+Or is

-Let’s see how we can exploit this chain.
+chain.
 We have identified the constraint, it is time.
 The only way that we can exploit this is to

 achieve the same outcome in less time.